 Note: Check the Pfeiffer Library Catalog by author or title to determine whether Pfeiffer Library owns a book.

 Magazine Article Citation

-Note: To determine whether Pfeiffer Library owns a magazine, go to Journal Finder and type in the title of the magazine, not the title of the article.
+Note: To determine whether Pfeiffer Library owns a magazine, go to Find A Journal and type in the title of the magazine, not the title of the article.

 Journal Article Citation

-Note: To determine whether Pfeiffer Library owns a journal, go to Journal Finder and search for the journal title, not the title of the article.
+Note: To determine whether Pfeiffer Library owns a journal, go to Find A Journal and search for the journal title, not the title of the article.